natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

 headers
 ~~~~~~~

-The **headers** parameter allows you to pass an additional argument that specifies column names:
+Parameter **headers** allows you to pass an additional argument that specifies column names:

 .. code:: python